 Audit Fees.
-In fiscal 2007, the professional services of BDO Seidman totaled \$2,128,511 for the audit of the Company's annual financial statements, for reviews of the Company's financial statements included in the Company's quarterly reports on Form 10-Q filed with the SEC, audit-related consultation concerning financial accounting and reporting standards and for the audit of the Company's internal control over financial statements, for reviews of the Company's financial statements included in the Company's quarterly reports on Form 10-Q filed with the SEC, audit-related consultation concerning financial statements included in the Company's quarterly reports on Form 10-Q filed with the SEC, audit-related consultation concerning financial statements included in the Company's quarterly reports on Form 10-Q filed with the SEC, audit-related consultation concerning financial accounting and reporting standards and for the audit of the Company's internal control over financial reporting.
+In fiscal 2007, the professional services of BDO Seidman totaled \$2,128,511 for the audit of the Company's annual financial statements, for reviews of the Company's financial statements included in the Company's quarterly reports on Form 10-Q filed with the SEC, audit-related consultation concerning financial accounting and reporting standards and for the audit of the Company's internal control over financial reporting.
+In fiscal 2006, the professional services of BDO Seidman totaled \$2,230,229 for the audit of the Company's annual financial statements, for reviews of the Company's financial statements included in the Company's quarterly reports on Form 10-Q filed with the SEC, audit-related consultation concerning financial accounting and reporting standards and for the audit of the Company's internal control over financial reporting.
 Included in the fiscal 2006 fees were \$177,148 of non-recurring audit charges related to the merger.